 Apple is high in fiber, containing about 2.4 g per 100g.
-An apple can provide up to 19% of the DV!
-Apple juice also contains decent amounts of fiber.
-A glass can provide up to 3% of the DV.
+An apple provides up to 19% of the DV!
+Apple juice also contains some fiber.
+A glass provides up to 3% of the DV.

 What are our daily fiber needs?

-Adequate amount of fiber has been linked to many health benefits, like lowering high blood pressure and LDL-cholesterol.
-Also, a diet high in fiber may help lose weight and protect the heart.
+We need about 28 grams of fiber per day.
+Adequate amounts of fiber have been linked to many health benefits.
+A diet high in fiber may help lose weight and protect the heart.

 You should gradually increase fiber intake, though.
 Too much fiber may lead to side effects.

 Apple is an excellent dietary source of fiber.
-According to the USDA, apple has 2.4 g of fiber per 100g.
-This amount is 8% of the Daily Value (DV).
+Apple has about 2.4 grams of fiber per 100g.
+This amount is 8% of the required daily intake.

-You should consume whole apples.
-The skin of fruits is the most nutritious part.
-It’s the richest part in fiber.
+The skin of an apple is the richest part in fiber!

 Does apple juice have fiber?

 On the other hand, most commercial apple juice contains no fiber.
-But, there are certain apple juices containing only 0.3 g of fiber per 100g, or 0.5 g of fiber per cup.
+But, there are certain apple juices containing only 0.3 grams of fiber per 100g, or 0.5 grams of fiber per cup.
 So, a glass of apple juice may provide nearly 2% of the DV.

-Furthermore, concentrate apple juries contain up to 0.4 g of fiber per 100g.
-A can provides 0.84 g of fiber, or 3% of the DV.
+Furthermore, concentrate apple juries contain up to 0.4 grams of fiber per 100g.
+A can provides 0.84 grams of fiber, or 3% of the DV.

 Most noteworthy, apple juice is mainly sugars.
 Drinking too much isn’t good for you.
 It may make you gain weight!
 Furthermore, the worst time to drink apple juice is at night.
-Sugar may affect sleep quality.
+Too much sugar may affect sleep quality.

 As a rule of thumb, fruit juices contain negligible amounts of fiber.
 Better eat the whole fruit.